logo

 How did I overcome them?

 • I had to be productive.
-Since morning video calls were the only way we could communicate, I worked hard in the afternoon so I'd be prepared to show my work/ask questions the next day.
+Since morning video calls were the only way we could communicate, I worked hard in the afternoon so I'd be prepared for the next day.

 • Self teaching.
 YouTube and Google are a CS intern's best friends!